 Below are a few popular authenticator apps.
 You may have used one during setup to generate your authentication code:

 Note: Account sessions will also automatically expire after 2 weeks, requiring you to login again to gain access to your account.

 Disable two-factor authentication

 We strongly recommend that you use two-factor authentication to protect your account data.
-But if you no longer want to use it, you can turn it off from your Profile settings in your account and click on Disable.
+But if you no longer want to use this feature, you can turn it off from your Profile settings in your account by clicking on Disable.

 You can reconnect two-factor authentication anytime, but you will be required to set it up from the beginning each time you turn it back on.